akv2/MaxImage/readme.md

 ## Changelog:

+Version 2.0.7:
+* I have completely rewritten the Old.preload() method to avoid a Stack Overflow bug found in IE7&8 if there are more than 13 slides.

 Version 2.0.6:
 * Add ability for backgroundSize option to be passed as a function to the plugin.
 This way you can completely customize how you want the image to resize.
 See example @ http://www.aaronvanderzwan.com/maximage/2.0/#CustomBGSize
 * Added a landing page with code explanations for some examples.